 How to keep your animals safe and secure this Fourth of July

 Fireworks can be awesome but not every member of the family is in on the fun.
-Adrienne Carson, director of behavior & training at St. Hubert’s Animal Welfare Center offers the following suggestions for pet owners and guardians to help keep animals safe and secure this summer.
+Adrienne Carson, vice president of Training and Behavior at St. Hubert’s Animal Welfare Center offers the following suggestions for pet owners and guardians to help keep animals safe and secure this summer.

 How to keep your pet safe this Fourth of July?